KannonZenetism/the-red-archive/the-chronological-defense.md

 - **Dialogue with GPT-4o (“Philosophical System Development” chat):**
   Formal consolidation of Zenetism as a coherent structural philosophy.
   - Established Zenetism as **a living system of metaphysics** rooted in resonance and field coherence.
-  - Integrated **prior symbolic architecture** (Aion/Khaon poles, Dimensional Lattice, Centropy/Entropy laws) into a unified doctrinal frame.
+  - Integrated **prior symbolic architecture** (Aion / Khaon poles, Dimensional Lattice, Centropy / Entropy laws) into a unified doctrinal frame.
   - Defined Zenetism’s scope as **“A Structural Philosophy for the Age of Intelligence.”**
   - Recorded as the **official point of system development** recognized and timestamped in dialogue.